 Since we assume that the probability to choose the non-vegetarian meal and to eat meat is homogenous for all subjects, we neglect baseline observations in our power analysis and regress the indicator of whether a nonvegetarian voucher was chosen (hypothesis 1a) or the share of vegetarian meals chosen during/after the experiment (hypothesis 1b) on information status.
-For hypotheses 3a and 3b, we use the same outcome variables, but interact information status with the group dummy that indicates a participant's relative information preference (based on our pretest data, we classify all individuals with a WTP of 0.5 or above as having strong information preferences).
+For hypotheses 2a and 2b, we use the same outcome variables, but interact information status with the group dummy that indicates a participant's relative information preference (based on our pretest data, we classify all individuals with a WTP of 0.5 or above as having strong information preferences).
 For hypotheses 4a and 4b, we use the same specification as for hypotheses 1a and 1b, but only consider information avoiders.
 For simplicity, we use the theoretical probabilities of receiving the information as weights in all of our power calculations.

 Our power calculations are based on a significance level of 5 percent.
 For hypotheses 1a and 1b we assume homogenous information effects of 20 or 10 percentage points.
-For hypotheses 3a and 3b we assume that individuals with strong information preferences are not affected by information whereas the information effect for individuals with weak information preferences amounts to 20 or 30 percentage points.
+For hypotheses 2a and 2b we assume that individuals with strong information preferences are not affected by information whereas the information effect for individuals with weak information preferences amounts to 20 or 30 percentage points.
 For hypotheses 4a and 4b we assume that the information effect on information avoiders amounts to 20 or 30 percentage points.
-For hypotheses 2b, 3b and 4b - i.e., the meals that our study participants will purchase in one of the canteens during the observation period after the experiment - is unknown, we determine the power for different scenarios, varying the number of purchases per subject from 1 to 50.
-The scenario with one observed choice also represents the power for the short run effect(s) (hypotheses 2a, 3a and 4a).
+As the total number of observed choices for hypotheses 1b, 2b and 4b - i.e., the meals that our study participants will purchase in one of the canteens during the observation period after the experiment - is unknown, we determine the power for different scenarios, varying the number of purchases per subject from 1 to 50.
+The scenario with one observed choice also represents the power for the short run effect(s) (hypotheses 1a, 2a and 4a).